 Both sides made a slightly cautious start at the Stadio Renzo Barbera but with five minutes gone the game opened up with some flowing football it was Palermo who made the early breakthrough, despite Fiorentina creating the better openings.
 With seven minutes gone, the returning Josip Ilicic cut inside from the right and rolled a pass into the path of Javier Pastore and the Argentine swept the ball past Artur Boruc at his near post.

 Fiorentina were continuing to create chances and it was twice Alberto Gilardino in the space of one minute who came so close to drawing the match level.
 Adrian Mutu's return to the starting XI was an inspired choice, as the Romanian backheeled a clever pass for Gilardino to latch on to, but the striker's early shot just bobbled wide of the post.

 Thirty seconds later it was Gilardino again striding through the middle but this time the Italian international was denied by a smart reflex save from highly rated Salvatore Sirigu.

 In the 36th minute it was third time lucky for Alberto Gilardino, finally beating Sirigu with a placed header.
 Captain Riccardo Montolivo couldn't get control a nice one-two on the edge of the box, but the ball popped back to Valon Behrami who floated a delicate pass over the top for Gilardino to cushion home to make it 1-1.
-It was a deserved equaliser in what had been a great contest.
+It was a deserved equalizer in what had been a great contest.